 Rejuvenated and with an upbeat atmosphere, Scotland’s biggest city Glasgow

 is riding the crest of a wave at a moment.
 Located on the banks of the River Clyde

-, Glasgow has experienced a remarkable change of fortunes since the 1980s and today it is a bustling 21st century city.
+, Glasgow has experienced a remarkable change of fortunes since the 1980's and today it is a bustling 21st century city.
 You’ll soon realise how much the city has to offer when you visit, and there is so much to see and do.
-Glasgow has many hotels and hostels to suit all budgets.
+Glasgow has many hotels, bed and breakfast and hostels to suit all budgets.
 There are also plenty of alternative short-stay accommodation options available to those looking for a slightly different experience.
-Why not find an apartment or guest house to stay in during your stay in Glasgow?
+Why not find a holiday apartment or guest house to stay in during your stay in Glasgow?